Latest SeedProd News

 Bottom line: ensure your landing page URL accurately describes what users will find on your page.

-After looking at the best practices for landing page URLs, here’s another question we’d like to answer for you.
+After looking at the best practices for landing page URLs, here’s another question I’d like to answer for you.

 Do I Need a Separate URL for a Landing Page?

-As we explained earlier, a landing page URL will include your website’s primary domain, then your landing page name like this: https://example.com/landing-page.
+As I explained earlier, a landing page URL will include your website’s primary domain, then your landing page name like this: https://example.com/landing-page.
 It’s perfectly fine to create landing pages with this URL structure.

 However, you may wish to give your page a custom domain in certain circumstances, such as: